 C4.1 Confirm or exclude asthma

-Asthma and COPD are usually easy to differentiate.
+Some patients may have coexisting COPD and asthma (Global Initiative for Asthma 2019).
 Asthma usually runs a more variable course and dates back to a younger age.
-Atopy is more common and the smoking history is often relatively light (eg, less than 15 pack-years).
+Atopy is more common and the smoking history is often relatively light (e.g., less than 15 pack-years).
 Airflow limitation in asthma is substantially, if not completely, reversible, either spontaneously or in response to treatment.
-By contrast, COPD tends to be progressive, with a late onset of symptoms and a moderately heavy smoking history (usually >15 pack-years) and the airflow obstruction is not completely reversible.
+By contrast, COPD tends to be progressive, with a late onset of symptoms and a heavier smoking history (usually >15 pack-years) and the airflow limitation is not completely reversible.